You can sense victory…the war is over, or so you think! Has your mouse infestation reached conclusion?

-But, how can you be sure that all the mice are now gone?
+How do you know when all the mice are gone?
 How do you know if your safe from all the diseases that mice can bring to your home?

 - When your home is infested with mice, it is a bad situation.